moritalous/mcp-streamablehttp-lambda-sample/README.md

 # Streamable MCP Lambda Function

-> [!WARNING]
-> While we have confirmed that this can be deployed to Lambda and called from the MCP TypeScript library, the implementation is tricky, including accessing private properties, and may not always work as expected.
-This remains as a proof of concept.

 This project is a serverless application that implements a Streamable HTTP API using the Model Context Protocol (MCP) on AWS Lambda.

 ## Project Overview